MintKyle/CSIS-2420-A02/CSIS-2420-A02/readme.txt

  *  sentence explaining what each of you contributed.
  *****************************************************************************/
 Jared: For me, I wrote the RandomizedQueue.java file, and helped with adding comments in Subset and Deque.
+Kyle: I did the Deque.java and Subset.java files.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+Kyle: I kept getting ArrayIndexOutOfBoundsException when using "int k = Integer.valueOf(args[0]);" in subset.
+I eventually got it to work by puting an integer in program arguments (which ends up being k), entering k or more strings in the console and hitting enter then ctrl+z.
+I feel like I got it to work by accident so I'm not certain if this was the right way to do it.

 /******************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback